Ahacad/oldahacad.github.io/README.md

 ## Ahacad's Blog

-Anticipation: a blog for 10 years.
+Anticipation: a blog for 10 years at least, so build it smartly.